What is UX writing?

 1. Sales promotion

-2. User flow optimization
+2. User flow optimisation

 However, UX writing can also be used to improve user flows in applications or websites.
 In technical writing, the focus is on accompanying users on the way to their goal and minimizing the susceptibility of a system to errors.